unexpectedjs/unexpected/documentation/assertions/function/to-throw.md

   throw new Error('The correct error message');
 }
 not to throw /error/
-  expected 'The correct error message' not to match /error/
+  expected Error({ message: 'The correct error message' }) not to satisfy /error/

-  The correct error message
 ```